HEGSRR/UCGIS-Workshop/Agenda.md

 ## Prior to Workshop

-In order to maximize our time together, please prepare the following accounts and free software on
+In order to maximize our time together, please bring a laptop to the workshop and prepare the following free online accounts and software.

 - [ ] Sign up for a [Census API Key](https://api.census.gov/data/key_signup.html).
 Please save this code for accessing U.S. Census and American Community Survey data with computer scripts.
 - [ ] Sign up for a free [GitHub](https://github.com/) account.